GniLudio/awesome-youtube/README.md

 * [ Why Don't Snakes Poison Themselves? ](https://youtu.be/EzoqvBZe_gI)
 * [ Why Electronic Voting Is Still A Bad Idea ](https://youtu.be/LkH2r-sNjQs)
 * [ Why US elections only give you two choices ](https://youtu.be/bqWwV3xk9Qk)

+## Remark
+These videos are due to content, quality, topic and various other reasons the pinnacle of YouTube.